edge-servers/immunity-docs/general/architecture.rst

 and has a very rich ecosystem.

-It's the base framework used in most of the server side modules of OpenWISP.
+It's the base framework used in most of the server side modules of Immunity.

-Find out more on :ref:`why OpenWISP chose Django as its main web framework <why_django>`.
+Find out more on :ref:`why Immunity chose Django as its main web framework <why_django>`.

 Django REST Framework